Dickinson-COMP-491-492/website/docs/assignments/WA03-BlogPostRevision.md

 - [How AI can help proofread and edit your essays](https://www.microsoft.com/en-us/microsoft-365-life-hacks/writing/how-ai-can-help-you-proofread-and-edit-essays)
 - [Five Ways AI Can Help You Edit Your Work](https://www.oxbridgeediting.co.uk/blog/five-ways-ai-can-help-you-edit-your-work/)

-If you use AI to revise your draft, export your final revised version into the file `WA01-final-withAI.pdf`
+If you use AI to revise your draft, export your final revised version into the file `WA01-final-withAI.pdf` and ensure that the links in this PDF are clickable and take the reader to the appropriate source.

 ### Reflect on Your Revisions